Enrichetta Chiaraviglio-Giolitti: Early life and family

 Enrichetta Giolitti was born in 1871 in Florence, Italy, to Rosa (née Sobrero) and Giovanni Giolitti.
 Rosa was the daughter of Lorenzo Sobrero, the procurator general of the Court of Cassation in Turin and niece of the chemist Ascanio Sobrero.
-At the time of her birth, Giolitti's father was working as secretary to the Minister of Finance, Quintino Sella.
+At the time of her birth, Giolitti's father was working as secretary to the minister of finance, Quintino Sella.
 Giovanni continued to advance in his political career, serving five times as Prime Minister of Italy.
-Giolitti was the second child born to the couple but her older brother Giovenale died at birth.
+Giolitti was the couple's second child, but her older brother, Giovenale, died at birth.
 Her younger siblings were Lorenzo, Luisa, Federico, Maria and Giuseppe.
 The children were raised in a liberal environment and were encouraged to discuss personal and public affairs.
-He taught his children to be independent and to follow their own consciences, but emphasized loyalty to Italy and family.
+He taught his children to be independent and to follow their own consciences, but emphasised loyalty to Italy and family.

-Thanks to her acute understanding of politics and human nature, she was her father's favorite child and his confident.
-Throughout their lives, the two often exchanged letters presenting their views on the political situation in Italy.
+Thanks to her acute understanding of politics and human nature, she was her father's favourite child and his confidante.
+Throughout their lives, the two often exchanged letters in which they presented their views on the political situation in Italy.
 Giolitti described her philosophy, explaining that she started "for the most part from the concept of what men should be, then from what a government should be, and when you see a government that does not respond to this ideal, you would like to bring it down".
-Her father, Giovanni, was more pragmatic than his daughter, recognizing that neither governments nor men could be perfect but should strive to be better.
+Her father, Giovanni, was more pragmatic than his daughter, recognising that neither governments nor men could be perfect but should strive to be better.

 On 14 August 1894, in Cavour, Giolitti married Mario Chiaraviglio.
-Mario was an engineer, who had graduated the previous year from the University of Rome.
-After their marriage, the couple moved to Berlin, where Mario was employed with Siemens.
+Mario was an engineer who had graduated the previous year from the University of Rome.
+After their marriage, the couple moved to Berlin, where Mario was employed by Siemens.
 Giovanni joined them for some months in 1895, during a period when he was facing arrest and his government had collapsed.
 They then moved to Leipzig, where their eldest son Curio was born on 25 June 1897.
 Three children followed, Tito (born 1902), Sergio, and Marcella.
 By 1906, the family had returned to Rome, where Mario was a railway engineer.
 He worked for the national railway department on the construction of the Genoa and Riviera tramways and was elected as a radical politician in 1909, serving through 1919.